HDFGroup/vol-log-based/sneak_peek.md

   + `h5ldump` and `h5lreplay` now return error code on failure.
 See PR #16.

 * Other updates:
+  + Wrap calls to HDF5 VOL lib state APIs around attribute APIs.
+See PR #41.
   + Add a new use case of E3SM in case_studies/E3SM_IO.md.
 See commit 1803b11.
   + Add a new use case of WRF in case_studies/WRF.md.
 See PR #34.
   + Allow user object name starts with '_'.
 See PR #29.
   + Support checking multiple file opens to the same file.
 An error will return instead of corrupting the file.
 See PR #28.
   + Error messages are printed only in debug mode.
 See PR #39.

 * Bug fixes